voonya/pet-home/README.md

 ## Roles
 There are two roles in our system:
-  1. Owner, the onwer of the pet.
+  1. Owner, the owner of the pet.
   2. Holder, person, who agreed to look after the pet.
   3. User, includes two previous roles, that has certain possibilities.
   4. Admin, manages the system.